News in the Centre for Research in Biosciences (CRIB)

 grant from the National Eye Research Council worth £10,000 for 12

-factors at the base of the cilium and their role in RP pathogenesis
+splicing factors at the base of the cilium and their role in

-In June Gabrielle was also awarded the John Marshall Award for RP (retinitis pigmentosa -RP) Scientist of the Year 2016, from RP Fighting Blindness.
+In June 2016, Gabrielle was also awarded the John Marshall Award for RP Scientist of the Year 2016, from RP Fighting Blindness.

 'Living fossil' discovery by CRIB member in collaboration with an international team of researchers in Equatorial Guinea